-NFL Draft Shows the League Is Still Clueless About Domestic Violence
+NFL Draft Shows the League Is Still Clueless About Violence Against Women

 But that's just me.

-Caldwell's remarks, easily, are one of the stupidest quotes of the draft.
+Caldwell's remarks, easily, make up one of the stupidest quotes of the draft.

 Some franchises removed Westbrook off their boards, according to sources.
 But clearly not the Jaguars.